What Is a NACA Mortgage?

 Income limits

-The NACA program doesn’t have specific income restrictions; however, because it aims to reach low-and moderate-income homebuyers and communities, it distinguishes between priority and nonpriority members.
+The NACA program doesn’t have specific income restrictions — however, because it aims to reach low- and moderate-income homebuyers and communities, it distinguishes between priority and nonpriority members.

 Credit score

-Unlike many loan programs, the NACA homebuying program doesn’t have a minimum credit score.
-Instead of credit scores, NACA uses what they call “character-based lending.”
-In a unique bid to level the playing field, NACA only looks at your payment history with payments they consider to be “under your control.”
-This strategy allows them to exclude items like unaffordable medical bills and payday or otherwise predatory loans.
-NACA evaluates each applicant’s creditworthiness on an individual basis, looking at the whole financial picture.
+Instead of credit scores, NACA uses what it calls “character-based lending.”
+In a unique effort to level the playing field, NACA only looks at your history of payments they consider to be in your control.
+This strategy allows NACA to exclude payments, such as those for unaffordable medical bills and payday or otherwise predatory loans.

 Debt-to-income ratio